 Any object can be copied.
 To create a copy of an object, select an object and click the Copy Object button .
 A dialog box will appear with "Copy of:" preceding the object name in the Name box.
-Other parameters may be changed as well.

 MOVE OBJECTS

 Any user defined object can be moved.
 Drag-and-drop an object from the Data Source Objects List to a Data Source Object Folder.
 A dialog box will prompt you to move the object or to create a shortcut to it.